US Toll-free: 1-800-242-2434

 Includes breakfast, lunch and dinner.

-Leaving Savuti, you cross the Goha sand ridge on a long drive lasting about five hours en route to the northern region of Chobe National Park and its natural border - the Chobe River which divides Botswana and Namibia.
+Leaving Savuti, you cross the Goha sand ridge on a long drive lasting about five hours en route to the northern region of Chobe National Park and its natural border - the Chobe River.
 What time you arrive will depend upon the wildlife sightings you enjoy along the way.
 If there's time you'll stop for a picnic lunch along the river's banks, if not you'll drive straight on to the town of Kasane where you'll board a shaded boat and enjoy your lunch during the afternoon's leisurely safari cruise on the Chobe River.

 This river supports a large number of wildlife species but is particularly renowned for its herds of elephants and buffalo which sometimes gather along the river in their hundreds to drink during the heat of the day.
 A boat trip will give you a hippo's eye view of the surrounding countryside and provide good opportunities to see all manner of wildlife drinking from the river.
 Birdlife abounds here, and depending on the time of year there are numerous rarities awaiting discovery.

-In the late afternoon you bid farewell to your Botswana safari guide before a transfer to the Kazangula border post where you connect with your road transfer to Livingstone (Zambia), arriving in the late evening.
-Here, you'll spend two nights at the Zambezi Sun Hotel beside the mighty Victoria Falls.
+In the late afternoon you bid farewell to your guide before a transfer from Kasane to the Kazangula border post where you connect with your road transfer to Livingstone (Zambia), arriving in the late evening.
+Here, you'll spend two nights at the Avani Victoria Falls Hotel beside the mighty Victoria Falls.

 Includes breakfast and lunch.